openstack/heat/doc/source/template_guide/hot_spec.rst

 The keys/values mappings are optional, either or both may be specified.

-Note that an error is raised if a replacement defined in "keys" results in a collision with an existing keys in the input map.
+Note that an error is raised if a replacement defined in "keys" results in a collision with an existing keys in the input or output map.

 yaql
 ----